-Short-Term Incentives - with the exception of the Chairman, all salaried Staff are entitled to join the Group Profit Share Scheme, which rewards individual and collective performance and is set within a range of 25% to 35% of pre-profit share EBIT, with the intention to maintain a medium-term average of 30% of pre-profit share EBIT.
-Code Staff are required to take a proportion of their payment in shares, with the option to elect a further proportion in shares which attract matching shares - all shares are subject to a lock-up restriction for up to three years.
+Short-Term Incentives - with the exception of the Chairman, all salaried Staff are entitled to join the Group Profit Share Scheme, which rewards individual and collective performance and is set within a range of 25% to 35% of pre-profit share operating profit, with the intention to maintain a medium-term average of 30% of pre-profit share operating profit.
+Code Staff are required to take a proportion of their payment in shares, with the option to elect a further proportion in shares - all shares are subject to a lock-up restriction for up to three years.
 The Group Profit Share Scheme rules contain clawback provisions which allow for the repayment of profit share payments in the event of a material breach of contract, material misconduct or a restatement of financial accounts which would have led to a reduction in any Profit Share award.

 Long-Term Incentives - All salaried staff are eligible to participate in the Record Share Scheme, which allows the Remuneration Committee to grant options over up to 2% of the market capitalisation of Record plc per annum.
 Of this total 1% can be made to Executive Directors.
 Options are granted under an HMRC Approved or an Unapproved part of the Scheme.
-Performance conditions applicable on options granted to Executive Directors differ to those granted to other Code Staff and employees.
+Performance conditions applicable to options granted to Executive Directors differ from those granted to other Code Staff and employees.
 The former are subject to performance conditions based on Record's annual cumulative Earnings Per Share (EPS) growth and vest on a stepped basis from three to five years, and are also subject to clawback provisions.
-For other employees and Code Staff, performance conditions for Approved options are based on Record's Total Shareholder Return (TSR) in comparison with a relevant peer group.
-Unapproved options vest subject to the employee being in employment on the relevant vesting date and to the extent personal performance conditions have been satisfied.
+For other employees and Code Staff, performance conditions for options are based on the employee being in employment on the relevant vesting date and to the extent personal performance conditions have been satisfied.
 All awards made to staff other than Executive Directors vest between one and four years from grant, subject to the performance conditions being met and are not subject to clawback provisions.